Galway has been voted the World’s Friendliest City. Here are just 5 reasons why you would love a visit to Galway, Ireland.

 Music pours from every pub and from every soulful busker on the streets.
 You can even hear traditional Irish music into the night in the cathedrals.
 Stop in to The King’s Head for the weekly Trad at the Head or drop by St. Nicholas’s Church for the Tunes in the Church series.

-Just One Stop of Many on the Wild Atlantic Way
+5. Just One Stop of Many on Ireland’s Wild Atlantic Way

-The west of Ireland is different kind of wild west, with rocky coasts, rolling hills, narrow roads, sharp curves, and the most amazing scenery.
+The west of Ireland is different kind of wild west.
+It’s rocky coasts, rolling hills, narrow roads, and sharp curves make for the most amazing scenery.
 All the best stops on the Wild Atlantic Way are accessible within a day from Galway: Dingle, the Burren, a trip out to the Aran Islands, Connemara, the Cliffs of Moher.
 You can go out site seeing and still make it back in time for a nightly pub crawl.